vegto fest toronto

 "With that in mind, and because we don't want distance to be a barrier to building community, we will be focusing on creating events to bring you together, both in person and virtually," the post reads.

-With that said, though, the post goes on to announce that, after 40 years, the annual VegTO Fest will not be running for the 2026 season.
-FIFA, they go on to explain, is a large reason behind the cancellation.
+With that said, though, the post goes on to announce that, after 40 years, the annual VegTO Fest will not be running for the 2026 season, but the real reason behind the event's cancellation is, itself, the subject of some debate.

-"After initially providing us with potential dates in 2026, the city recinded so they could produce their own FIFA World Cup event," the post reads.
+"After initially providing us with potential dates in 2026, the city recinded so they could produce their own FIFA World Cup event," the post from VegTO reads.

 "Alternate locations with sufficient capacity were explored but we were unable to secure an appropriate venue on dates that makes [sic] sense for our event.
 This means we will not be hosting an event of the size and scope of VegTO Fest this year."